-The good news is that tax credits for the last several years have made solar a more affordable option, and this trend will continue despite changes in the recent 201 trade case.
+Tax credits for the last several years have made solar a more affordable option.
+This trend will continue despite changes in the recent 201 trade case.

 Tax credits have been the means for many Utahan’s access to renewable energy.
-Together the state and federal tax credits cover just over 30 percent of a residential solar array.
+Combined, state and federal tax credits cover over 30 percent of residential solar.

-Rocky Mountain Power’s Transitional Plan on Net Metering
+Rocky Mountain Power’s Transitional Plan for Net Metering

 On November 9th a pivotal moment in Utah history occurred.
 The solar industry was able to make a compromise with Rocky Mountain Power.
 In this settlement, the demise of Utah’s thriving solar industry turned into a mere road bump.

 This is sensational news considering the damage that might have otherwise occurred.
-Warren Buffet, the CEO of Berkshire Hathaway Energy, the holding company of Rocky Mountain Power, made a similar move in Nevada, which for a period of time, reeled the senses of its solar industry.
+Berkshire Hathaway Energy, the holding company of Rocky Mountain Power, made a similar move in Nevada.
+Their metering changes for a time reeled the senses of its solar industry.

 Utah Solar Tax Credit Expiration Changes

 Utah has a state tax credit for solar.
 As of 2017, this tax credit was for $2,000 toward any residential solar panel array.
-After the system is purchased, this amount is credited to taxes owed and deducted from the solar costs.
+After a system gets purchased, this amount is credited to taxes owed and deducted from the solar costs.

-This credit was set to decrease by $400 each year until it disappeared.
-Because of Rocky Mountain Power’s transitional program, a change in the Utah solar tax credit expiration date has resulted.
+This credit was set to decrease by $400 each year.
+However, as part of the Rocky Mountain Power settlement, a change in the expiration date has been proposed.

-Although the tax credit has decreased to $1,600 for 2018, the settlement proposed that this tax is fixed at this amount while in the transitional period.
-This means that there will not be a change in this tax credit until 2020.
+Although the tax credit has decreased to $1,600 for the year 2018, the settlement proposed that it not change while in the transitional period.
+This means that there wouldn’t be a change in this tax credit until 2020.

 201 Trade Case: Final Decision

 After not being able to keep up with the competition, a couple of American solar companies relying on domestic manufacturing processes filed a complaint with the International Trade Commission (ITC).
-In this complaint, the companies suggested that a tariff should be placed on imported solar panels, as they had caused “injury” to competitors in the domestic market.
+In this complaint, it was suggested that a tariff be placed on imported solar panels.

-Subsequent to the ITC’s debate on the issue, the International Trade Commission validated the complaint, which was then presented to the President for approval.
+Subsequent to the ITC’s debate on the issue, the International Trade Commission validated the complaint.
+It was then presented to the President for approval.
 President Trump has recently made a decision on this proposed tax.

 There is now a four-year plan in place that will impose a tariff on imported solar panels.
-This tax is meant to allow solar companies that could not compete before a better chance to regain their footing.
+This tax is meant to allow solar companies that couldn’t compete for a better chance to regain their footing.

-This means that the initial cost for solar as a whole in the United States is going to increase, but not for customers who choose to do business with companies who have not leveraged themselves to death, including Go Solar Group.
-The first year there will be a 30 percent tariff, and this will gradually decrease to 15 percent in each consecutive year.
+This means that the initial cost for solar as a whole in the United States is going to increase.
+Customers who choose to do business with companies who have not leveraged themselves to death have nothing to worry about.

-The first 2.5 gigawatts (GW) of each year will not have a tariff.
+The other good news is that the first 2.5 gigawatts (GW) of each year will not have a tariff.
 Competition for the first 2.5 gigawatts sold in the year could potentially help stabilize prices, but only time will tell.

 The Economic Impact of Trump’s Solar News

 Increased solar panel cost doesn’t mean that solar is ending.
-Although it’s a bit of a setback according to Forbes, there will still be continued development and growth in the solar industry.
+Although it’s a bit of a setback, there will still be continued development and growth in the solar industry.

-In fact, this could mean that American solar production and development will increase as a result.
-With the production of modules in the United States, jobs would continue to open up for Americans within the solar industry.
+In fact, this could mean that American solar production and development will increase.
+With the production of modules in the United States, jobs would continue to open up for Americans.

 Go with a Company that Has Stocked Up – It’ll Save You Money

-Smart American solar companies who rely on imported solar cells to meet consumer demand have already stocked up on their particular solar panel brands in the months leading up to this decision.
-Consequently, the wide range of solar companies will be thinned, and only the ones who’ve handled their money wisely will remain for the long haul.
+Smart American solar companies have stocked up on their particular solar panel brands in the months leading up to this decision.
+Consequently, the wide range of solar companies will thin out.
+Only the ones who’ve handled their money wisely will remain for the long haul.

-Those that didn’t have the financial backing to invest in their products will be weeded out.
-This is an advantage for the customer because they will be able to have more confidence moving forward that the company they are working with is reliable.
+Those that didn’t have the financial backing to invest in their products will get weeded out.
+This is an advantage for the customer because they will be able to have more confidence in solar moving forward.

 Utah Utility Solar Vs. Residential Solar Impact

-Reduced costs are still a large reason for all solar development.
-Residential installs will, however, be the least affected.
-This is because modules themselves represent a smaller portion of their overall costs.
+In fact, residential installs will be the least affected.
+This is because modules represent a smaller portion of the overall solar costs.

-State and federal incentives are also still in place to help promote solar installation.
-Many states have specific renewable energy goals that are promoted through different government-enforced incentives.
+Another reason why solar will continue to thrive is incentives that are still in place.
+Many states have specific renewable energy goals promoted through different government-enforced incentives.

 Utah Solar Panel Incentives

-The changes to panel costs make Utah’s State and Federal tax credits even more valuable to potential customers.
+These changes have made Utah’s State and Federal tax credits even more valuable to potential customers.
 These government incentives make it so that solar is still an affordable option.

-Within the past couple months, there has been a whirlwind of changes to Utah solar panels incentives and credits.
-In result, we have seen that these changes will not stomp out the best solar power companies in Utah.
+Within the past couple of months, there has been a whirlwind of changes.
+As a result, we have seen that these changes will not stomp out the best solar power companies in Utah.

 Fear of the future is inevitable, but the courage to embrace opportunities will secure it.
 Be among the brave pioneers of renewable energy and see your savings as you take advantage of the federal and states incentives available today.